 Campaign: Send a personalized email campaign promoting your brunch cocktail menu on Tuesday, then launch a re-targeted social media campaign to the same segment featuring your signature cinnamon roll on Friday to keep brunch top-of-mind as guests head into the weekend.

-Segments are just the beginning of impactful personalized marketing strategy—once built, you can start to track their growth, frequency, and check average.
-Stay tuned for more.
+Segments are just the beginning of a personalized restaurant marketing strategy—once built, you can start to track their growth, frequency, and check average.
+Check out 5 Customer Retention Strategies that Actually Work.

 Photo Credit Dan Gold